Screenshots may differ slightly depending on software version.

 However, Lance’s friend (and personal coach) Sheryl Songbird spots a fallacy in the conclusions.
 She points out that all the main effects in this design are confounded with two-factor interactions.
 Maybe one of those confounded interactions is actually what’s important.
 “You must run at least one more experiment to clear this up,” says Sheryl.
 “That sounds like a great idea,” says Lance tiredly, realizing that he will never sleep easy knowing that some doubt remains as to the ideal settings for his bike.

 To untangle the main effects from the interactions in his initial resolution III design, Lance can run a “foldover,” which requires a reversal in all of the signs on the original eight runs.
 Combining both blocks of runs produces a resolution IV design – all main effects will be free and clear of two-factor interactions (2FI’s).
 However, all the 2FI’s remain confounded with each other.

 To create the new runs for the foldover design, click the Design node and then select Design Tools, Augment Design, Augment.

 This selection brings up the following screen.

-The default suggestion by Design-Expert for Foldover is good, so click OK to continue.
+The default suggestion by Stat-Ease for Foldover is good, so click OK to continue.
 The program now lists which factors to be folded over.
-By default, Design-Expert selects all the factors.
+By default, Stat-Ease selects all the factors.
 This represents a complete foldover.
 Factors can be selected or cleared with a right click on the factor, or by double-clicking on the factor.